Women, Infants, and Children Program

 Pregnant women and children ages one to five years old may receive milk, eggs, cheese, juice, cereal, dried beans and peas, or peanut butter.
 Fresh fruits and vegetables have just been added as well.

 Breastfed infants receive a variety of baby foods, including infant cereal, fruits, vegetables, and meats when age appropriate.
 Breastfeeding mothers may receive breast pumps, too.
 Non-breastfed infants receive infant formula, plus infant cereal, fruit, and vegetables at the appropriate ages.
+Visit WIC to find a list of WIC-approved foods.

 Families who qualify for Medicaid, food stamps, and Temporary Assistance to Needy Families (TANF), already income-qualify for WIC.